-Shih-Ming Li Chang, Associate Professor of Theatre and Dance at Wittenberg University since 1986, earned her BA in Dance at the University of Chinese Culture, Taiwan, and an MFA in Dance at Smith College.
+Shih-Ming Li Chang taught at Wittenberg from 1986 to 2020, earned her BA in Dance at the University of Chinese Culture, Taiwan, and an MFA in Dance at Smith College.
 At Wittenberg she teaches modern, jazz, ballet, tap, Chinese folk dancing, TaiChi Quan and Sword Dance, as well as Dance Composition and Dance Ethnology, and has directed Wittenberg's Annual Dance Concert since 1986.
 Chang has given lectures and demonstrations on Chinese dance and culture in numerous universities, festivals, and conferences abroad and in the U.S.A.
 Chang has served on the National Board of Directors of ACDFA; as vice president of OhioDance; and also was executive director for Weaving Pine, a non-profit organization promoting Chinese Culture and performing arts in Ohio.

 - B.A.
 University of Chinese Culture

-- M.A. in Dance at Smith College
+- M.F.A. in Dance at Smith College